Frequently asked questions (FAQs)

 Will the new planning scheme apply to the whole of the Sunshine Coast?

-Just like our current planning scheme, the new planning scheme will apply to the whole of the Sunshine Coast council area except for the Maroochydore city centre, Sunshine Coast airport and Caloundra South Priority Development Area, as well as the Kawana Waters master planned area.
+Just like our current planning scheme, the new planning scheme will apply to the whole of the Sunshine Coast Council area, except for:

-The planning framework for the Beerwah East major development area is yet to be determined.
+In addition, planning for the Beerwah East SEQ Development Area is in progress and the planning framework for this area is yet to be determined.

 How will the new planning scheme plan for our growing population?